 This is also where you can catch Antarctica-bound vessels, which is another reason for travelling this far south in Argentina.

-A tourist destination for Argentinians, especially during the winter with its plethora of available trekking and snow sports.
+A tourist destination for Argentinians, especially during the winter with its plethora of available trekking, walks, and snow sports.

 Boat trips in the Beagle Channel